 Actually, there is a theory proposed by Australian biologist, Jeremy Griffith, that presents that our inner conflict, AKA the human condition, is a result of the emergence of our consciousness in opposition to our instinct.
 That essentially we are at war within ourselves – and honestly, I agree... to a very special extent.

-The human condition is absolutely insane… and therefore we could think of it as a psychological affliction to God, who is probably trying to sort Himself out… I’ve come to believe that the internal struggle we feel – disconnection and isolation – stems from the very first separation; the moment that creation came into existence when an entity that was in part our God parsed its intellect from its instinct.
+The human condition is insanity... therefore I propose we think of it as a psychological affliction to God, who is probably trying to sort Himself out...
+I've come to believe that the internal struggle we feel – disconnection and isolation – stems from the very first separation; the moment that creation came into existence when an entity that was in part our God separated its intellect from its instinct.

-The devil never made sense to me as the ultimate villain because he was a product of God’s intention, and in fact this is where my version of “the story” truly begins.
-The devil is the supposed great tempter that brings about the fall of man away from God, but before he existed, what, or who, was there to tempt away Samael, the first, most beautiful and mightiest of all God’s angels?
-Why exactly does he collect the soul’s of the wicked?
+The devil never made sense to me as the ultimate villain because he was a product of God's intention, and in fact, this is where my version of "the story" truly begins.
+The devil is the supposed great adversary who brings about the fall of man away from God, but before he existed, what, or who, was there to tempt away Samael, the first, most beautiful and mightiest of all God's angels?
+Why exactly does he collect the souls of the wicked?